 - What type of projects they generally do or have done in the past?

 - Companies they have worked with before (collect some reviews from those companies)

 2. Offshore IT Projects are Out of Your Control !!!

 This is an obsolete reason in the offshore outsourcing industry.
 Nowadays people are always connected with each other, thanks to modern media and communication apps.
 No matter what the distance is, you are always one click away from your team.
 It is always good practice to know full details about your team so that you can get an idea of what you should expect from them.
 Project management tools can be very helpful and necessary in order to get things done in a structured way.

 There are some awesome project management tools in the market.

 - Zoho projects

-But these software’s cannot do 100%.
-Take a look at some of the point I have mentioned here in order to manage your team fluidly and you can always come up with new system that will suit you more.
+But the software cannot do 100% of the work.
+Take a look at some of the points mentioned here in order to manage your team fluidly.
+You can always come up with new system that will suit you more.

 - Keep a middle man who can report to you directly